Choosing the Right Team for Building Your Home

 Some additional tips ViJay has include viewing the builder’s projects and talking with their current and former customers.
 “Consider their communication style to make sure it’s a good fit, because communication is key,” she says.

-If you need help selecting a builder, a good resource is the Oregon Construction Contractors Board Guide to Selecting and Working with a Contractor.
+If you need help selecting a builder, a good resource is the Oregon Construction Contractors Board.

 The Importance of Early Communication